peterthorsteinson/Oumuamua/README.md

 ### Main Technologies

-* Cosmos DB stores global player command histories for all players
+* Cosmos DB stores player command histories and a Graph database for player game state in each theater of engagement
 * Ethereum stores immutable hash values of game play histories and crypto token assets
 * Blazor implements the player UI on client devices using WebAssembly, as well as the local Causality Engine
 * Notification Hubs alert users in real time regarding impending threats and opportunities, etc.